liverpoolmakefest/constitution/CONSTITUTION.md

 # 6. Trustee Meetings

 1. Any Trustee may call a meeting of the Trustees.
-2. At the beginning of a General Meeting, a Chairperson shall be selected by majority vote amongst the Trustees present.
+2. At the beginning of a Trustees Meeting, a Chairperson shall be selected by majority vote amongst the Trustees present.
 3. If votes need to be held when making decisions at a Trustee Meeting:
    1. Each Trustee shall have one vote.
    2. A vote must be held by secret ballot if at least one Trustee requests it.